-This Christmas it is 50 years since the first humans got an up close and personal look at the Moon.
+Every Christmas since 1968 we celebrate the date when the first humans got an up close and personal look at the Moon.
 Apollo 8 was launched on 21 December 1968 and entered lunar orbit on 24 December, just in time for the crew to celebrate Christmas further from the Earth than anyone had ever celebrated Christmas, or anything else, ever.

 SpaceX is well advanced in it’s plans to build a huge rocket to take humans to Mars and they plan to do this by 2024.
 This article has a closer look at the Big Falcon Rocket to see what’s so special about it.

 With all the talk of going back to the moon, we thought it’d be good to recap on who is doing what in the coming years about returning to the Moon.

 Where are the satellites?
 We hear a lot about GPS, Hubble, the ISS and a load of other satellites, but not often where they are or much about how they got there, or how they stay there.

 A great reason to look up at the night sky is that you might see a supernova like the the one that Albert Jones spotted in 1987.